Task 1

 Study the advertisement.

-You are going to buy this mystery board game and now you’d like to get more information.
+You are considering having a skiing holiday and now you’d like to get more information.
 In 1.5 minutes you are to ask four direct questions to find out about the following:

 You have 20 seconds to ask each question.